HarshitaPandey08/DataAnalysisChallengeApril/README.md

  Similar trend  can be observed in the revenue generated as sellers with higher rating have more sales and hence more revenue.
  When both the charts are compared there is similairty when in comes to rating in terms of number of sellers and the revenue.

-## 8. What is the average customer rating for products sold on Olist, and how does this impact sales performance?**
+## 8. What is the average customer rating for products sold on Olist, and how does this impact sales performance?

-Average of Review Score vs. average of Payment Value and sum of Payment Value.
+The graph below depicts the Average of Review Score vs. average of Payment Value and sum of Payment Value.
 Details are shown for Product Category Name English.
 The data is filtered on Order Status, which excludes canceled.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/53274845/236753397-308a004c-eb28-4131-8c9e-857d1b068fc5.png" height="500" width="500" >
 </p>

+From the plot it is clear that the average customer rating for most of the products sold is 4 and it has a positive impact on the sales.

-## 9. What is the average order cancellation rate on Olist, and how does this impact seller
+## 9. What is the average order cancellation rate on Olist, and how does this impact seller performance?
-performance?**

 <p align="center">
 <img src="https://github.com/HarshitaPandey08/DataAnalysisChallengeApril/assets/53274845/f856b000-dd7f-4a51-9c25-85bbbd2f43a2" height="200" width="200" >
  </p>

+ The average cacellation rate on Olist is 0.63% which is a good thing that there are more customers that are happy with the products they are buying.
+ This is a good indicator as it builds the brand value and increases the customer loyalty for the platform.

-## 10.What are the top-selling products on Olist, and how have their sales trends changed over time?**
+## 10.What are the top-selling products on Olist, and how have their sales trends changed over time?

  <p align="center">

 ![image](https://user-images.githubusercontent.com/53274845/236757406-d23d7821-c09e-4f5a-a8fe-e55a2d597bfe.png)

   </p>
+Overall the the product with highest sales from 2016-2018 is health beauty,while the most sold product belong to the bed bath table catogory.
 <p align="center">

 ![image](https://github.com/HarshitaPandey08/DataAnalysisChallengeApril/assets/53274845/6889ffb5-339b-4c2b-b388-a136357c8c84)